-"Recently we've seen people reluctant to invest in stocks or increase stock allocation because they are concerned that the valuations are too high," says Certified Financial Planner professional Jeffery Nauta, CFA, principal at Henrickson Nauta Wealth Advisors in Belmont, Michigan.
+"Recently we've seen people reluctant to invest in stocks or increase stock allocation because they are concerned that the valuations are too high," says CFP professional Jeffery Nauta, CFA, principal at Henrickson Nauta Wealth Advisors in Belmont, Michigan.

 But markets have traded at higher levels for years, and you miss out on great returns if you sit anxiously on the sidelines.

 Don't wait for the right time.
 Instead, start dollar-cost averaging into the stock market.
 This strategy involves investing a percentage of your paycheck into the markets regularly, such as in a workplace retirement savings plan.